-Ask the group to arrange similar postit-notes into groups on the flip chart.
-Everyone must agree to moving the post-itnote before it can be moved.
+9. Ask the group to arrange similar post-it-notes into groups on the flip chart.
+Everyone must agree to moving the post-it-note before it can be moved.

-10. Name the group of strengths. i.e tourism, environment, education
+10. Name the group of strengths. i.e. tourism, environment, education

-11. The group draws lines to connect the groups that are related to each other.
+11. The group draws lines to connect the groups that are related to each other

 - 12. Ask people if there are any groups that take away from another group.
 If so people may want to draw a jagged line between the groups. - 13.
-When everyone is satisfied with the arrangements of the notes and showing the relationships let the group know that this is their group "Map of strengths."
+When everyone is satisfied with the arrangements of the notes and showing the relationships let the group know that this is their group "Map of Strengths".

-Step #9.7 Closing Circle [15 - 20 min]
+Closing Cirlcle [15-20min]